 When you type concordia, the compiler performs the following process:

-It reads your .feature and .testcase files, and uses a and a to identify and check documents' structure.
+It reads your .feature and .testcase files, and uses a lexer and a parser to identify and check documents' structure.

 It performs to check recognized declarations.